Cipherpy/TAXObot/README.md

 ## Features

-* Conversational AI: Interact with TAXObot using natural language to get detailed taxonomic information.
+* **Conversational AI**: Interact with TAXObot using natural language to get detailed taxonomic information.
-* RAG Implementation: Combines language generation and retrieval for precise and contextually accurate answers.
+* **RAG Implementation**: Combines language generation and retrieval for precise and contextually accurate answers.
-* User-Friendly Interface: Clean and intuitive interface built with Streamlit.
+* **User-Friendly Interface**: Clean and intuitive interface built with Streamlit.